leKg1/react-invoice-generator/README.md

 ### TODOs

-- (GK) SmartContract which I clicked should have a different row color
 - (GK) Bug I should not see the same contracts as you see
 - (GK) App starts always with wrong url
 - (NK) save after updating an invoice